Brookhaven Truckers: History

+1904: Delta League

 Brookhaven, Mississippi first hosted minor league baseball in 1904.
 The Brookhaven team played as charter members of the Class D level Delta League.
 The Canton, Clarksdale, Hattiesburg, Jackson Senators and Yazoo City Zoos teams joined Brookhaven in beginning play on May 9, 1904.

 With a record of 27–70, Brookhaven finished the 1904 season in last place in the six–team league.
-Brookhaven finished 39.5 games behind the 1st place Clarksdale team, placing 6th in the final Delta League standings.
+Brookhaven finished 39.5 games behind the first place Clarksdale team, placing sixth in the final Delta League standings.
 The Delta League permanently folded after one season of play.

+1925 & 1925: Cotton States League

 Brookhaven, Mississippi next hosted minor league baseball in 1924, when the Brookhaven "Truckers" became members of the six–team Class D level Cotton States League.
 The Hattiesburg Hubmen, Jackson Senators, Laurel Lumberjacks, Monroe Drillers and Vicksburg Hill Billies joined Brookhaven in beginning league play on May 8, 1924.

-The Brookhaven Truckers ended the 1924 Cotton States League season schedule with an overall record of 43–50, placing 4th in the final regular season standings.
-Managed by Sammy Vick, Brookhaven finished 19.0 games behind the 1st place Hattiesburg Hubmen in the final standings.
+The Brookhaven Truckers ended the 1924 Cotton States League season schedule with an overall record of 43–50, placing fourth in the final regular season standings.
+Managed by Sammy Vick, Brookhaven finished 19.0 games behind the first place Hattiesburg Hubmen in the final standings.
 Hattiesburg won both half–seasons of league play, so no playoffs were held.
 Brookhaven player/manager Sammy Vick led the Cotton States League with 16 home runs.

 The Truckers played their final season in 1925.
 The 1925 Cotton States League expanded to eight teams, adding the Alexandria Reds and Meridian Mets franchises.
-Led by managers Tom Toland and Tex Covington, the 1925 Brookhaven Truckers placed 7th in the Cotton States League final standings.
-The Truckers had a regular season record of 56–69 and finished 15.5 games behind the 1st place Meridian Mets in the eight–team league.
+Led by managers Tom Toland and Tex Covington, the 1925 Brookhaven Truckers placed seventh in the Cotton States League final standings.
+The Truckers had a regular season record of 56–69 and finished 15.5 games behind the first place[Meridian Mets in the eight–team league.
 Brookhaven did not qualify for the Cotton States League playoffs, won by the Jackson Red Sox.